tymyrddin/blue/source/docs/diy/mailserver/dnssec/howto.md

 ## Step 3: Publish DS Records at your registrar

-1. Extract the DS record.
+### Extract the DS record.

 This output  is needed for your registrar.

 ```bash
 sudo dnssec-dsfromkey Kexample.com.+008+67890.key  # KSK
 ```

-2. Add DS Record to Your Domain Registrar
+### Add DS Record to Domain Registrar

 * Go to your registrar’s DNS settings (e.g., Cloudflare, GoDaddy, Namecheap).
 * Paste the DS record (hash, algorithm, key tag).